Mets’ deGrom exits early in return from right lat issue

 New York led 2-1 when he exited Sunday, with deGrom scoring the second run after reaching on a perfectly placed bunt single in the third inning.

-He was replaced by right-hander Miguel Castro.
+He was replaced by right-hander Miguel Castro, who hit a batter and walked another during a scoreless inning.

 DeGrom began the day with a 2-2 record despite an 0.51 ERA.